gvwilson/thirdbit/src/fiction/bear/index.md

 when Sergeant Gyalpa shouted, "Troop… halt!" behind him.
 Thirty boots hit the pavement with a synchronized thud.

-Bortja straightened and bowed.
+Bortje straightened and bowed.
 "Your Highness," she said in a loud, clear voice.

 The prince inclined his head.
-"Honored Bortja."
+"Honored Bortje."
 *Could you not have written a letter?* flashed through his mind, but it didn't seem like the right time for humor.

 Instead,
 he let the silence following his words stretch.
-It was clearly not what Bortja had expected.
+It was clearly not what Bortje had expected.
 As the moment grew uncomfortable, she cleared her throat.
 "Thank you for coming along by to speak with us, Your Highness."